Dubai Metro update: Four stations remain closed on Red Line

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-The RTA also said for those who are coming from Centrepoint Metro station, changing to another station is a must at Business Bay or Al Khal stations.
-Thereafter, they need to use the shuttle buses to reach the next station
+The transport authority also said commuters who are coming from Centrepoint Metro station, changing to another station is a must at Business Bay or Al Khail stations.
+Thereafter, they need to use shuttle buses to reach the next station.

-The RTA urged commuters to follow the instruction signages and seek guidance from Dubai Metro staff.

 ALSO READ